Investigating Topological Order using Recurrent Neural Networks: 2D RNN

 The Kitaev-Preskill construction prescribes dividing the system into four subregions $A$, $B$, $C$, and $D$ as illustrated in Fig.~\ref{fig:TEE_constructions}.
 The TEE can be then obtained by computing

 where $S_2(A)$ is the second Renyi entropy of the subsystem $A$, and $AB$ is the union of $A$ and $B$ and similarly for the other terms.
 Finite-size effects on $\gamma$ can be alleviated by increasing the size of the subregions $A, B$ and $C$~\cite{KitaevPreskill2006, Furukawa2007}.
+Here we have fixed the size of the interior subregions $A$, $B$, $C$ to limit the error bars in our calculations.
 Finally, we highlight the ability of the RNN wave function to study systems with fully periodic boundary conditions as a strategy to mitigate boundary effects, as opposed to cylinders used in DMRG~\cite{Stoudenmire2012,Cylinders2014}, which may potentially introduce edge effects that can affect the values of the TEE~\cite{RydbergHarvard2021}.